Applies to: All units

 Condenser (or Capacitor) microphones however need an electrical current to move the diaphragm, which is what captures the sound.
 This is where the Phantom Power comes in, Phantom Power (the 48v button) sends 48 volts of electricity via the XLR cable which activates the capacitor and essentially 'turns on' the microphone.
 It is important to note that Phantom Power will only travel through an XLR to XLR cable.

-If you are unsure whether or not your microphone is a Dynamic or Condenser please contact the manufacturer.
+If you are unsure whether or not your microphone is a Dynamic, Condenser or Ribbon variant then please contact the manufacturer.

 *The Scarlett CM25 (Bundled with the Studio Packs) is a Condenser microphone and will need Phantom Power.